Rancho El Sur: Spanish grant

 Alvarado filed a claim for Rancho El Sur on May 14, 1834 in which he stated that he had first petitioned for a provisional grant on August 12, 1830, and repeated his petition on February 26, 1831.
 He stated that he maintained "at this time ... more than three hundred head of large cattle and nearly an[sic] hundred horses, all my own property, and have built a house and pens."
-Mexican Governor José Figueroa granted Rancho El Sur comprising two square leagues of land (8949.06 acre) on the Big Sur coast to Juan Bautista Alvarado (1809 -1882) in 1834.

-Captain John B. R. Cooper was Alvarado's uncle by marriage to Maria Jerónima de la Encarnación Vallejo, the sister of Governor Mariano Guadalupe Vallejo.
+Mexican Governor José Figueroa granted Rancho El Sur comprising two square leagues of land (8949.06 acre) on the Big Sur coast to Juan Bautista Alvarado (1809–1882) in 1834.
 Cooper was apparently involved in managing the ranch as early as 1834, when he negotiated an agreement with Job Dye to permit him to raise mules on the property.

-In 1840, Alvarado traded ownership of Rancho El Sur to Captain John B. R. Cooper in exchange for the more accessible and readily farmed 22000 acre Rancho Bolsa del Potrero y Moro Cojo south of present-day Castroville in the Salinas Valley.
+In 1840, Alvarado traded ownership of Rancho El Sur to Captain John B. R. Cooper in exchange for the more accessible and readily farmed 22000 acre Rancho Bolsa del Potrero y Moro Cojo north of present-day Castroville in the Salinas Valley.

 When Mexico ceded California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 But California passed the Land Act of 1851, which required grantees to provide legal proof of their title.
 Cooper filed a claim for Rancho El Sur with the Public Land Commission in 1852 and he received the legal land patent after years of litigation in 1866.

 Cooper never actually lived at the ranch, but various family members and ranch workers continuously occupied it from 1840 onward.
 In the 1850s Cooper landed smuggled goods at the mouth of Big Sur River to avoid the heavy customs charges levied by the Americans at Monterey.